- What is the Discovery Series?

 Safety is one of our highest concerns.
 Light contact is allowed to the body but we do not allow head contact on any kind.
 However, incidental contact can occur.

 In order for a student to keep their position in this program, tuition must be kept current.
 A student will forfeit their spot in the program should they elect to withdrawal from the program.
 If a student does not maintain the high standards of this program, a student will be asked to go back into the Discovery Series Program.

 Will karate make my child aggressive and want to fight?

 Not at all.
 Aggressiveness and the desire to fight come from a LACK of discipline.
 Karate will teach your child self-discipline.
 In addition, we have very strict rules regarding violent behavior and the general conduct of students outside the school.

 Are there any religious teachings involved in karate?

 There are no religious teachings in the program.
 However, social and moral conduct are encouraged and taught.

 How long will it take my child to earn a black belt?

 personality and upbringing will influence the choices they make in a self-defense situation.
-The longer and harder a child trains in karate, the better prepared the child will become.
+The longer and harder a child trains, the better prepared they will become.